-I am a Ph.D. candidate at Yale, where I study the history of politics, culture, and capitalism in early America.
-My dissertation, “Speculation Nation: Land and Mania in the Revolutionary American Republic, 1776-1803,” examines the frantic wave of land speculation that swept across the early republic in the quarter-century after U.S. independence; it focuses particularly on the relationships between revolution, financial interests, and state formation.
+I am an historian of politics, culture, and capitalism in early America.
+My book project, “Speculation Nation: Land and Mania in the Revolutionary American Republic, 1776-1803,” examines the frantic wave of land speculation that swept across the early republic in the quarter-century after U.S. independence; it focuses particularly on the relationships between revolution, financial interests, and state formation.
 The research for this project has been generously supported by the McNeil Center for Early American Studies, the Gilder Lehrman Institute of American History, and the New England Regional Fellowship Consortium, among others.
 I am also interested in gender history; my microhistorical article—”Martha Bradstreet and the ‘Epithet of Woman‘: A Story of Land, Libel, Litigation, and Legitimating ‘Unwomanly’ Behavior in the Early Republic”—appears in the summer 2015 issue of Early American Studies.

-Originally from Rochester, New York, I completed a B.A. in history at William & Mary and an M.A. and M.Phil. at Yale.
+Originally from Rochester, New York, I did my undergraduate work at William & Mary, and completed a Ph.D. in History at Yale University in 2016.
 Between college and graduate school, a Fulbright English Teaching Assistantship brought me to a university in Košice, Slovakia, where I taught English and American Studies.
+In fall 2016 I will be a postdoctoral fellow at the Library Company of Philadelphia’s Program in Early American Economy and Society, and in January 2017 I will begin as an assistant professor of history at the University of St. Thomas in Saint Paul, Minn.